AasrithSairam/Multivariate-Linear-Regression/README.md

 ### Step4: Assign the values for x and y as requried.

-### Step5: Create the LinearRegression model and predict he output.
+### Step5: Create the LinearRegression model and predict the output.

 ## Program:
 ```